Register a Corporation in Ontario: Online Business Registry

 - Increased Credibility: Incorporation will make your business seem more stable and credible.

-1.3 Corporation Types in Ontario
+Types of Corporations in Ontario

 In Ontario, you can incorporate either an ordinary corporation or a professional corporation.
-This resource will outline the process for incorporating an ordinary business corporation.

-An Ontario Corporation is a company registered with Service Ontario under Ontario Business Corporations Act (OBCA).
+An Ontario Standard Corporation is a company registered with ServiceOntario under Ontario Business Corporations Act (OBCA).
 It can legally carry out business activities in Ontario.
-One of the key benefits of incorporating as an Ontario Standard Corporation is limited liability protection for shareholders and corporation’s name protection in Ontario.
+One of the key benefits of incorporating as an Ontario Standard Corporation is limited liability protection for shareholders and corporation name protection in Ontario.

 What are the benefits of Ontario Corporation?